Heart- healthy eating can be surprisingly simple and scrumptious. Once you know the basic rules, you can get creative in your kitchen.

 - Go for "good" fats from foods like nuts, olive oil, avocado, and fish.
 Limit saturated fats found in high-fat meat and dairy foods, and avoid trans fats from chips and other junk food.

 Start with these 11 meal ideas.

 1. Blueberry Smoothie: A Satisfying Morning Sip

 Whir it all in a blender with a few drops of vanilla extract.
 Add a splash of apple juice if it’s too thick.
 Drink immediately.

-Benefits: Flaxseeds are a top source of cholesterol-lowering soluble fiber.
-They also contain healthy omega-3 fats, which can lower your triglyceride levels.
+Benefits: Flaxseeds are a good source of cholesterol-lowering soluble fiber.
+They also have omega-3 fats, which can lower your triglyceride levels.
 Plant chemicals in blueberries may help protect blood vessels against damage.
-And Greek yogurt contains more protein than other yogurt, which keeps you satisfied and less likely to overeat.
+And Greek yogurt contains more protein than other yogurt, so it keeps you satisfied and less likely to overeat.

 2. Muesli: A Better Bowl of Cereal

 Combine ingredients.
 This makes enough for several servings, and tastes even better in a day or two, as liquid from the yogurt and apple softens the oats.

 Benefits: Soluble fiber in the oats and apple help lower LDL or "bad" cholesterol, while the nuts contain heart-protective unsaturated fats.

 3. Tomato-Poached Egg: A Savory Start